-Standard Date of Issuance Description Date of Adoption Effect on the Financial Statements ASU 2021-08 , Business October 2021 This amendment requires that an acquirer January 2023 The adoption of this standard has Combinations (Topic 805) - recognize and measure contract assets not had a material impact on the Accounting for Contract Assets and contract liabilities acquired in a purchase accounting for business and Contract Liabilities from business combination in accordance with combinations.
-Contracts with Customers Topic 606, effective for all business combinations in the year of adoption and thereafter.
+Standard Date of Issuance Description Date of Adoption Effect on the Financial Statements ASU 2021-08, Business Combinations (Topic 805) - Accounting for Contract Assets and Contract Liabilities from Contracts with Customers October 2021 This amendment requires that an acquirer recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with Topic 606, effective for all business combinations in the year of adoption and thereafter.
+January 2023 The adoption of this standard has not had a material impact on the purchase accounting for business combinations.